Discrete Imprecise Copulas: Conclusions

 \section{Conclusions}

 In this paper, we study imprecise copulas on a discrete grid domain.
 We present construction techniques to obtain self-dual discrete imprecise copulas.
 We focus on the discrete imprecise copulas that correspond to the special class of dense Alternating Sign Matrices \cite{BS}, which are of general interest in discrete geometry.
 Additionally, we generalize Example~11 of \cite{FinalS} and obtain dual pairs that are non-dense.
-In all cases, we prove that the constructed pairs are avoiding sure loss and are coherent.
+In all cases, we prove that the constructed pairs avoid sure loss and are coherent.
 We complement our constructions with a general result showing how to patch together self-dual discrete imprecise copulas to maintain duality in the discrete and continuous settings.

 This work focuses on the duality of specific extreme points of the polytope of discrete quasi-copulas, i.e., those that correspond to Alternating Sign Matrices with determined entry patterns.
-In the future, we will investigate how properties such as duality, sure loss avoidance, and coherence propagate in more general discrete settings.
-Since all our constructions result in dual pairs that are avoiding sure loss, a natural question would be whether or not it is possible to find a dual pair of extreme quasi-copulas that does not satisfy this property.
+In the future, we will investigate how properties propagate in more general discrete settings.
+In particular, we are in interested in dual pairs, coherent quasi-copulas, and imprecise copulas that avoid sure loss.
+Since all our constructions result in dual pairs that avoid sure loss, a natural question would be whether or not it is possible to find a dual pair of extreme quasi-copulas that does not satisfy this property.
 Additionally, one could also study how the mass distribution of a dual-pair of quasi-copulas can be modified to preserve duality.
 The non-dense self-dual imprecise copulas presented in Section~\ref{isolated pairs} show that inserting diagonals of zeros might give other interesting examples of dual pairs.
 Would further insertion of zero diagonals preserve duality?
 Also, under which conditions is duality preserved via convex combinations of extreme points?
 Such questions could be considered in the study of the relation between Birkhoff and Alternating Sign Matrix polytopes, thereby contributing to other fields of research.
 We plan to investigate these points further in a follow-up work.